renanstn/log-streamer/README.md

 ## Objective

-Allow to use my old phone as a "monitor" to show logs recorded in files.
+This little app just set ups a Flask application to serve a log file across my local network.
+With this, I can repurpose my old smartphone as a "third monitor" to monitor logs from other apps I'm developing.

 ## Stack